CommunicationAugust 11, 2024 · 6 min read

 When Nothing Works

-That shift is important.
+That shift matters.
 Some people aren't reachable through direct communication.
 What you can do is document, stay grounded in your own reality, build a record, and make decisions about the relationship with clear eyes.

 Your memory isn't a negotiation.
 It belongs to you.